fastforwardlabs/airline-sentiment/README.md

 ## Dev Ops

+Model deployed and tested using PyCharm.
-Used for prediction function of sentiment embeddings and actual value of the sentiment.
+Two prediction functions  a) sentiment embeddings and b) actual value of the sentiment.